AI-LastWish/Flight-Itinerary/Readme.md

 - `PUT /itinerary/:id`: Update a itinerary by ID
 - `DELETE /itinerary/:id`: Delete a itinerary by ID

+## Optimization to handle either big sets of data or a big amount of concurrent requests:
+Already included `express-rate-limit` middleware to limit the number of requests from a client within a specified time window.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.